r-moeritz/profi-ass-georam/README.md

 9. Go to step 2.

-This plugin has been designed to work hand-in-hand with both Profi-Ass and Profi-Mon and sits in RAM from $CC00 to $CEFF.
+This plugin has been designed to work hand-in-hand with both Profi-Ass and Profi-Mon and sits in RAM from $CC00 to $CEBF.
 That means you can have all 3 programs loaded without issue.

 I've included cracked copies of both Profi-Ass and Profi-Mon, as well